Finance & Investment

 Using nominal returns instead of real returns

 A 10% nominal return with 3% inflation is a 7% real return.
-Using 10% overstates your portfolio's purchasing power at retirement.
+Using 10% overstates your portfolio's purchasing power at retirement and makes your coast number look smaller than it actually is.

 Forgetting taxes on withdrawals